OUR COMMITMENT TO

 Between Superior & St Clair

-Our founding E Prep & Village Prep Cliffs campus opened in 2006, and serves students in grades K-8.
+Our founding E Prep & Village Prep Cliffs location opened in 2006, and serves students in grades K-8.
 Our "Preparatory" schools feature a highly structured, joyful environment with energizing routines and tremendous rigor.

 9201 Crane Avenue